rolandtreiber/shoptopus/README.md

 - Run `$ docker-compose run sh-artisan optimize:clear`

 ## Migrations and test data
-- Run `$ docker-compose run sh-artisan shop:fresh --seed`
+- Run `$ docker-compose run sh-artisan shop:fresh`
+- Select the appropriate option for your use-case.

+## Take a database snapshot
+- Run `$ ./db_snapshot.sh`

+> Please note that this command will replace the snapshot you may have in the `/seeders/test-data-db-dump` folder.

 ## Tests
 - Run `$ docker-compose run sh-artisan test`